shivanshdave/2020-432/projects/project1/approved_proposals.md

 Approved with Good Titles | 12 | 15
 Approved but still Untitled | 7 | 10
 **NOT YET APPROVED** | **19** | **24**
-Version 2 submitted, Another Revision needed | 6 | 8
+Version 2 submitted, Another Revision needed | 5 | 7
+Version 2 submitted, under review | 3 | 5
-Version 2 not yet submitted | 13 | 16
+Version 2 not yet submitted | 11 | 12
 **TOTAL** | **38** | **49**

 ### Projects whose proposal has not yet been approved